Landlords can now issue possession proceedings

 Residential landlords can once again issue possession proceedings to evict tenants and secure possession of their property.
 Jenny Carter in Coodes Solicitors’ Personal Disputes team outlines the latest legal changes, which follow emergency coronavirus legislation introduced earlier in the year.

 Amendments to the Civil Procedure (Amendment No. 5) (Coronavirus) Rules 2020 mean that landlords can once again issue proceedings to secure possession of their property.
-Earlier in the year, the Government introduced what is known as a ‘stay’, which is a temporary freeze, on evictions.
+In March 2021, the Government introduced what is known as a ‘stay’, which is a temporary freeze, on evictions.
 The legislation has now ended that stay but has introduced additional measures.